szztracy/T1D-Simulation/README.md

 # T1D-Simulation
-This repiroatory includes source codes for type 1 diabetes (T1D) simulation project.
-It will be udpated
+This repository includes source codes for type 1 diabetes (T1D) simulation project.
+It will be udpated every month due to model extension.